A Business Start-up

 His new venture – Wise Buys – opened for trade at the height of the Irish recession in 2011.
 Supplying independent discount stores with everything from toiletries to hardware, his cash-and-carry style business demanded a different approach.

-“We needed a warehouse facility at a reasonable price and in a central location but rent is a major overhead when you’re locked into a long-term lease and for a start-up business, it puts you under huge pressure each month,” Anthony explains.
+“We needed a warehouse facility at a reasonable price and in a central location, but the expenses are a major overhead when you’re locked into a long-term lease and for a start-up business, it puts you under huge pressure each month,” Anthony explains.

 “Self-storage was perfect for us.
 It was convenient, flexible and it was easy to walk away.
 For a start-up, it was the ideal way to grow the business.”

 Wise Buys customers are spread right throughout Dublin, north and south, and across the country from Dundalk as far as Portlaoise, so when he discovered the U Store It self-storage centre off the Red Cow roundabout where the M7 meets the M50, he had found the perfect location.
 One of three U Store It locations in Dublin and one of six nationwide – including Cork, Waterford and Belfast – U Store It self-storage centres are purpose-built.
 Combining the most up-to-date security technology – each storage unit is individually alarmed – 24-hour easy access and experienced staff, their centres are designed to meet commercial demands.